Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Fathom AnalyticsNo built-in CWVPrivacy-focused, paid.
 No performance metrics included.

 MatomoLimited (via plugins)Some community plugins add basic CWV tracking, but data quality varies.
+See how Matomo and Plausible compare on script overhead and feature depth.

 Practical Core Web Vitals Optimization for WordPress